Fractional Real Estate Investing: An Investor’s Guide

 Cons

-• Inherent risk - All investors take risks.
+All investors take risks.
 It's what gives you a great rate of return.
-However, real estate has several risks, including declining values, bad tenants, non-paying tenants, a crashing market, and more.
+However, real estate has several risks, including declining property values, bad tenants, non-paying tenants, market fluctuations, and more.

-There are many fractional ownership opportunities today, but the most common companies include the following.
+There are many fractional ownership opportunities today, but the most common real estate investment platforms include the following.

 Concreit